-3.3 Engagement drivers in the NHS
+4.3 Engagement drivers in the NHS

-Research carried out by IES, published in 200427, identified that the key driver of employee engagement in the NHS is a sense of feeling valued by, and involved in, the organisation.
+Research carried out by IES, published in 200426, identified that the key driver of employee engagement in the NHS is a sense of feeling valued by, and involved in, the organisation.
 Feeling valued and involved is a particularly strong driver in the healthcare context; it is important in other sectors and settings, but less so than in the NHS.
 A variety of things were found to influence feeling valued and involved, as the diagram below shows.
-A variety of things and people - organisational policies and processes, senior leaders, and line managers - will contribute towards whether or not employees feel valued and involved.
+The actions of senior leaders are clearly important in all of these.